La Rumorosa Baja California

 5. Keep your tank full

-Make sure to have a full tank of gas before starting the drive.
+Have a full tank of gas before starting the drive.
 Being stuck in the middle of the treacherous highway is the last thing you want.

 6. Always have cash